Two more Tiananmen monuments removed from Hong Kong university campuses

 Chinese and Hong Kong authorities say the security laws have restored order and stability after mass protests in 2019, and that fundamental rights and freedoms are still respected.

+"They want to remove the real history of the brutal crackdown ... they wouldn't allow any different viewpoints to continue to exist in Hong Kong."

+When asked by Reuters whether Hong Kong or Chinese authorities had instructed all three universities to remove these Tiananmen monuments, the office of Hong Kong's leader, Carrie Lam, gave no immediate response.

-(Reporting by Sara Cheng; Writing by James Pomfret; Editing by Michael Perry)
+(Additional reporting by Jessie Pang and Joyce Zhou; Writing by James Pomfret; Editing by Michael Perry)

 ((james.pomfret@thomsonreuters.com; +852-28436390; Reuters Messaging: james.pomfret.thomsonreuters.com@reuters.net))